 </coupling-scheme:serial-implicit>

-• For parallel coupling, an arbitrary number of primary data can be configured.
+• For parallel coupling, all coupling data is available as primary data.
 For numerical performance reasons, you should define at least one coupling data field of each direction (one from second to first, one from first to second).
 In the FSI example, configure Displacements and Forces.

 Now, we know the difference between coupling data and primary data.
 Next, we have a look on how we actually configure the type of acceleration.